 We’re a couple of days in to the new year, I’ve thoroughly broken in my annual pair of new pyjamas (thanks Granny!) and the cat has just about recovered from the NYE fireworks.
-And, of course, January has already seen an avalanche of resolutions, protein powder sales and countless declarations that 2019 is going to be ‘even better’.
+And, of course, January has already seen an avalanche of resolutions, protein powder sales and countless declarations that this year is going to be ‘even better’.

 For some people the concept of having a new start is exciting.
 There’s a sense that we’re wiping the slate and, as any writer will tell you, there’s something very appealing about a blank page.
 Lots of people see the new year as a motivator to try something new or get on with what they’ve been putting off, and that can be great.
 But within that promise there’s also expectation and pressure from all around.

 Now, feeling that pressure is definitely not just a Spoonie thing, or even just a new year thing.
 But in January the bar does tend to be raised, even after social media war over who can have the most fun on New Year’s Eve has died down.
 There’s a sense that everything is now moving forward, and you’d better be onboard or get left behind.

 What about when you have a chronic illness?